 A thesis presents your research and findings about a subject related to your degree program.
 You will complete your thesis in consultation with your advisory committee, which consists of three to five graduate faculty members.

-You can apply up to six credit hours to your master’s degree by enrolling in a 799 thesis course.
+You can apply credit hours in the 799 thesis course in the amount allowed by the specific program.
 Your thesis must be approved by both your committee and the Graduate College before your degree will be granted.

 Visit the Thesis Resources page for more details about preparing a thesis.